Teach the Vote's Week in Review: June 3, 2016

 There is news out today regarding last week's primary runoff elections, including a few contests that were close enough to result in calls for recounts.
 As we reported following the May 24 runoff election night, Rep. Wayne Smith (R-Baytown) lost his election to challenger Briscoe Cain (R) by a mere 23 votes.
 That prompted a request for a recount, which Harris County election officials completed today, confirming Cain as the winner of the runoff for House District 128.
 Meanwhile, another recount request is still pending in House District 54, where Killeen mayor Scott Cosper (R) defeated Austin Ruiz (R) in the Republican primary runoff by a margin of only 43 votes.
 We'll bring you the results of that recount when it's completed.
 Related: The Texas Association of Community Schools (TACS) shared a voting update today with fellow members of the Texas Educators Vote coalition, including ATPE.
 In the update, TACS's Laura Yeager writes about the low turnout in the recent runoff elections as well as how much some groups spent to try to defeat pro-public education candidates this year.
 Laura writes, "A recent article in the Quorum Report stated that education reformers spent $3.2 million to defeat pro-public education candidates, including those that support Speaker Joe Straus.
 While educators generally don’t have millions of dollars to throw into elections, they do have upwards of 700,000 votes, which can and should carry as much weight as pure dollars.
 We are grateful for the culture of voting that has been developing across the state, and we will need to continue to cultivate it for the general election and in years to come.
 Only when all educators use their hard earned right and privilege of voting, will we be able to fight the vast amount of money being poured into elections by education reformers that lines the pockets of business and slowly kills public education as it is imagined in the Texas Constitution."
 We agree wholeheartedly with Laura's assessment, and we hope that Texas educators' participation in the 2016 elections will be enough to counter the privatization and other dangerous reform proposals that are certain to arise in the 2017 legislative session.

-work session to consider the role of educator preparation programs (EPPs), the educator preparation experience through both traditional and alternative EPPs, national trends, and other matters relating to educator preparation and certification.
+The State Board for Educator Certification (SBEC) is gearing up to make significant changes to educator preparation and certification rules over the new few months.
+First, on Thursday, June 9, the board will convene for a work session to consider the role of educator preparation programs (EPPs), the educator preparation experience through both traditional and alternative EPPs, national trends, and other matters relating to educator preparation and certification.
 No public testimony will be taken on Thursday, but SBEC will hold its regular board meeting on Friday, June 10.
 View the agenda here, which includes anticipated rule changes for the criteria to enter an EPP and the accountability system for EPPs.
 Stay tuned to Teach the Vote for updates on SBEC rulemaking actions from ATPE's lobby team.
 On Monday, June 13, the House Pensions Committee is holding an interim meeting in Houston, TX; the Texas Education Agency is conducting a public hearing on proposed changes to rules for the Performance-Based Monitoring Analysis System (PBMAS); and the Texas Commission on Next Generation Assessments and Accountability is holding yet another work session to develop its recommendations to the 85th Legislature.
 We'll have updates on these and other events affecting public education on our blog.
 Have you registered for the ATPE Summit, taking place at the Austin Convention Center, July 20-22?
 This year's summit will feature professional development and leadership training sessions, including advocacy updates from the ATPE lobby team; an opportunity for ATPE members to shape our organization's legislative program and bylaws; plus plenty of other lively, informative, and entertaining activities.
 Learn more at ATPESummit.org.

 RECOMMENDED FOR YOU